DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks

 To guide the testing techniques for DNNs, Pei et al.~\cite{pei2017deepxplore} introduced neuron activation coverage to measure the differences of the execution of test data.
 Ma et al.~\cite{ma2018deepgauge} designed a set of multi-level and multi-granularity testing criteria for assessing the quality of testing of deep learning systems.
 Our approach has shown that it is not effective or efficient to prioritize tests based on these coverage criteria.
 Sun et al.~\cite{sun2018testing,sun2018concolic} presented a concolic testing framework that incrementally generates a set of test inputs to improve coverage by alternating between concrete execution and symbolic analysis.
-Different from such test generation techniques that also have the oracle problem, our approach attempts to prioritize tests so that the oracle problem can be alleviated.
+The MC/DC-like coverage criteria proposed in the paper~\cite{sun2018testing,sun2018concolic} does not work for prioritization because of two reasons.
+First, since we need at least a pair of tests to compute the coverage rate, the coverage rate of a single test is meaningless.
+Thus, CTM does not work.
+Second, computing the coverage rate is of at least quadratic complexity.
+Thus, it is not scalable, just like the KMNC coverage shown in our evaluation.
+Since we only focus on coverage criteria published in peer-reviewed venues, these MC/DC-like metrics are not included but just briefly discussed here.
+Different from such test generation techniques that also have the oracle problem, our approach attempts to prioritize tests so that the oracle problem is alleviated.